noisyboiler/wampy/README.rst

     In [8]: get_registered_entrypoints()
     Out[8]: {2010994119734585: (__main__.DateService, 'get_todays_date')}

-Any method of the Peer decorated with @rpc will have been registered as publically availabile over the Router.
+Any method of the Peer decorated with *rpc* will have been registered as publically availabile over the Router.

+You can launch a client to call this entrypoint in this shell or a new one - it doesn't matter.

 ::